Q) Which countries belong to the "third country" category?

 A) No, you are required to take a new test (even if your certificate has no expiration date).

-Note: the test must be taken latest by 28 February 2021.
+Note: If you want to apply to the 12th edition, the test must be taken latest by 9 January 2023.

 Q) The language of instruction at my higher educational institution was English but I do not have any language certificates.
 Can I apply?